Affect Your Appraisal Value

-Thanks to a rebounding economy and real estate market, more people are remodeling and making home improvements.
-And that includes you and your neighbors.
+Thanks to a rebounding economy and real estate market, more people are remodeling and making improvements to their homes.

 All this is good, since you recoup any money you put into your house, right?

-Many homeowners believe their weekend home improvement projects automatically increase the value of their home, but expectations hit a wall when the appraised value of their home is much lower than anticipated.
+Many homeowners believe their weekend home improvement projects automatically increase the value of their home—and some projects will improve appraisal value.
+But expectations hit a wall when the appraised value of their home is much lower than they anticipated.

 - Age of the home